Many opportunities – take it from Secretary of State John F. Kerry:

 - Business (Examples: a major who just earned her M.B.A. and is Consulting; a major who owns her own India Import-Export Company; a major who is a Project Manager for a pharmaceutical company)

 - Several of our current Majors and Minors are going into Medicine.
-Several of our current Majors and Minors are interested in Law.

 - Current majors know that if they are interested in any of these fields we will put them in touch with these graduates.